Envision Glasses: Alice’s Top Features

-The Envision Glasses, developed by Envision, a company based in The Netherlands, allow you to access visual information hands-free.
+The Envision Glasses are a product from Envision, a company based in The Netherlands.
+They allow you to access visual information hands-free.

-The Envision Glasses are built on the Google Glass Enterprise Edition 2, and first became available in 2021.
+The Envision Glasses are built on the Google Glass Enterprise Edition 2.
+They first became available in 2021.

-The glasses offer a range of features for reading text, finding objects, recognising faces, detecting light, and you can even use the glasses to get support from a person.
+The glasses offer a range of features for reading text, finding objects, recognising faces, and detecting light.
+You can even use the glasses to get support from a person.

-Sight And Sound Technology lent Henshaws the Envision Glasses, and we lent them to Alice, our Digital Communications Officer, who is totally blind and loves experimenting with technology.
+Sight And Sound Technology lent Henshaws the Envision Glasses.
+We lent them to Alice, our Digital Communications Officer, who is totally blind and loves experimenting with technology.

 In this blog, we will give a brief description of the Envision Glasses, and an overview of how they work.
-Then we will outline Alice’s Top 5 features, and some pros and cons.
+Then we’ll outline Alice’s Top 5 features, and some pros and cons.

 How would you describe the Envision Glasses?